X-Ray Detection of the Galaxy's Missing Baryons in the Circum-Galactic Medium of L$^*$ Galaxies: Discussion

 Our simple spherical, isothermal halo filled with a 2-phase (cool and hot) gas, is clearly an idealization.
-However, the low-boundary mass of the hot component (M$_{hot-CGM} \sim 1.4\times 10^{11}$ M$_{\odot}$) is a rather strict limit, imposed by the large amount of \ovii seen in the stacked X-ray spectrum at a projected distance of $\sim 0.6$R$_{vir}$.
-Flattening the density profile to $\beta=0.45$ or lower can easily accommodate missing-baryon masses well within $R_{vir}$, with integration up to R$_{vir}$ exceeding M$_{missing}$ by factors $\sim 2-3$.
-Analogously, steepening it to $\beta\ge 0.65$ yields solutions of Eq. \ref{eq:solutions} only for very large central densities ($\gs 0.1$ cm$^{-3}$), which, again, overpredict the missing baryon mass.
-Reducing the volume covering factor of the hot component, modifying the geometry of the halo, allowing for larger \ovii, \nvi Doppler parameters and/or considering non-equilibrium, multi-temperature, collisional-ionization models (e.g. \ref{Gnat07}), can help reducing the mass of the \ovii-bearing gas but would still leave large portions of the density-profile parameter space for solutions that close the galaxy baryon census.
+However, the low-boundary mass of the hot component (M$_{hot-CGM} \sim (1-1.3)\times 10^{11}$ M$_{\odot}$, depending on whether the stacked X-ray-LLS or FUV-LLS spectrum is considered: Fig. \ref{fig:mass}) is a rather strict and conservative limit, imposed solely by the large amount of \ovii seen in the stacked X-ray spectrum at a projected distance of $\sim 0.6$ R$_{vir}$.
+Flattening the density profile to $\beta=0.4$ lowers the minimum fraction of missing mass allowed by the solutions by about 15\%, but increases the maximum allowed fraction by a factor of $\sim 3$. and can easily accommodate missing-baryon masses well within $R_{vir}$.
+Reducing the volume covering factor of the hot component, increasing the hot-CGM metallicity to $>0.3 Z_{\odot}$, modifying the geometry of the halo and/or considering non-equilibrium, multi-temperature, collisional-ionization models (e.g. \cite{Gnat07}), can help reducing the mass of the \ovii-bearing gas but would still leave large portions of the density-profile parameter space for solutions that close the galaxy baryon census.